matousidc/fourier_transform/README.md

 # fourier_transform
-Finding natural frequencies using Furier transform.
+Finding natural frequencies of data from experiment using Furier transform.